jamesplease/redux-resource/docs/guides/state-structure.md

 ### State Slices

-Typical usage of resourceful-redux involves using [`combineReducers`](http://redux.js.org/docs/api/combineReducers.html) to separate each type of resource into its own "slice" within your overall state tree.
+Typical usage of Resourceful Redux involves using [`combineReducers`](http://redux.js.org/docs/api/combineReducers.html) to separate each type of resource into its own "slice" within your overall state tree.
 Each of these slices will store information about a single type of